 Don Enrique is originally from the RoaBoya community near Pucallpa.
 He now lives in Iquitos and leads the eight week initiation courses for the Ayahuasca Foundation.
 Don Enrique comes from a long line of curanderos and began studying with his grandfather at the age of 11.
 With over 30 years of experience, don Enrique continues to study, diet, and deepen his knowledge and relationships with the plants and plant spirits.
 He spends most of his time at the Ayahuasca Foundation’s curandero school, Inkan Kena, which has become like a second home for his family, and where he is constantly planting more medicinal plants, improving the school, and healing and teaching visitors.

 Don Ronor is don Enrique’s youngest brother and has been assisting him for over a decade.
-Like don Enrique and don Miguel, don Ronor was raised in a family of curanderos and comes from a long lineage of Shipibo plant doctors.
+Like don Enrique, don Ronor was raised in a family of curanderos with a long lineage of Shipibo plant doctors.
 With an incredible knowledge of the plants, don Ronor continues to do dietas and study the science of healing.
-He currently leads the Exclusive Retreats at the Ayahuasca Foundation Retreat Center.
+He currently leads the Retreats and Empowerment Courses at the Riosbo Ayahuasca Retreat and Research Center.
 His gentle, playful spirit allows program participants to feel comfortable in his presence, creating an optimal environment for healing and connecting.
 His humility and kindness are expressed in his work, and he works hard to provide the best treatment possible.